-- During the summer of each year, the Council management submits to the Board a proposed operating budget for the fiscal year commencing on October 1.
+- 1. During the summer of each year but no later than August 15, the Council management submits to the Board a proposed operating budget for the fiscal year commencing on October 1.
 The operating budget includes proposed expenditures and the means of financing them. - 2.
 Public hearings are conducted to obtain public comments. - 3.
 The budget is adopted by approval of the Board Members no later than August 15 each year.